kylerjensen/react-native-font-faces/README.md

    yarn add expo-font
    ```

-2. Wrap your application's root component in a `<FontFacesProvider />`, provide a `FontLoader`, and import the desired font faces.
+2. Add a call to `enableFontFaces()` in your application's entry point, and import the desired font faces.
 Then just use the font family as you would normally expect:

    ```jsx
    // App.tsx